bfanger/svelte-preprocess-react/docs/migration-to-2.0.md

 > Self-closing HTML tags for non-void elements are ambiguous — use `<react:MyComponent ...></react:MyComponent>` rather than `<react:MyComponent ... />`(element_invalid_self_closing_tag)

-Easily solved, but it a less elegant syntax.
+Easily solved by adding a closing tag, but it's a less elegant syntax.

-Secondly, the new syntax allows for IDE support.
+Secondly, a huge benefit of the new rune-inspired syntax is that it's compatible with existing tooling.